sandialabs/tenzing/README.md

 | source | Description |
 |-|-|
+| `src_spmv/spmv_brute
 | `src_spmv/platform_mcts.cu` | SpMV Uses MCTS to explore stream assignment and operation ordering |
 | `src_spmv/mcts_csv_coverage.cu` | SpMV.
 Uses MCTS-coverage and loads times from CSV file |
 | `src_spmv/mcts_csv_coverage.cu` | SpMV.
 Uses MCTS-coverage and loads times from CSV file |

+## Tests

+Tests are split into two locations:
+* unit tests may be defined in source files
+* tests with a more "itegration" flavor are in `test/`

+To run tests, you can do
+* `make test`
+* `ctest`
+* `tenzing-all`
+  * `-ltc`: list tests cases
+  * `-tc="a,b"`: only run test cases named `a` and `b`

+This creates some CMake complexity, as the test functions present in static libraries will not be linked into the resulting test binary.
+Therefore, we use a CMake object library to generate the test binary, and then generate a static library from the object library. object library properties do not get propagated properly / at all, so we have to redefine what needs to be linked and included, etc

 ## ascicgpu030